arxinc/arx-rtos/README.md

 * **RISC-V**
     * **RISC-V 32:** Optimized for resource-constrained microcontrollers and IoT devices.
     * **RISC-V 64:** Support for a wide range of RISC-V 64-bit cores.
-    - Validated on **SHAKTI C-Class** (Indian Indigenous SoC) and QEMU Virtual platforms.
-    - Portable and extensible for custom RISC-V implementations.

 ## Key Features
 * **Deterministic Scheduler:** Priority-based preemptive scheduling.